 (iii) Example demonstrating that a reasonable accommodation and a reasonable modification can be requested while an unlawful detainer action is pending.
 Angelique is an individual with a mobility disability.
 The owner has filed an unlawful detainer action, alleging that she has violated the lease because her wheelchair is damaging the carpets and door frames in her unit.
-Angelique requests both an accommodation denying-withdrawing her eviction, since the damage was unavoidable as a result of her disability, and a reasonable modification allowing her, at her own expense, to widen the door frames in her unit and put in a hard-surface floor covering.
-The owner must consider the requests under these regulations, including engaging in the interactive process under section 12177 as needed, and considering whether it constitutes an undue financial and administrative burden as defined in section 12179 there are any defenses to either request pursuant to section 12179, and whether the requests for reasonable modifications or are is otherwise outside the scope of section 12181, and engaging in the interactive process under section 12177 as needed.
+Angelique requests both an accommodation denying-withdrawing her eviction dismissing the unlawful detainer, since the damage was unavoidable as a result of her disability, and a reasonable modification allowing her, at her own expense, to widen the door frames in her unit and put in a hard-surface floor covering.
+The owner must consider the requests under these regulations, including engaging in the interactive process under section 12177 as needed, and considering whether it constitutes an undue financial and administrative burden as defined in section 12179, and whether the requests for reasonable modifications or are is otherwise outside the scope of section 12181, and engaging in the interactive process under section 12177 as needed.